Joao1512/Github-Profiles/README.md

 # GithubProfiles
 In this project was created a search app that uses GitHub API to retrieve user information when a valid username is input.
-It displays avatar, username, followers count, repository count, 4 repositories and nuber of forks and stars.
+It displays avatar, username, followers count, repository count, 4 repositories and number of forks and stars.

 ![Sem título](https://user-images.githubusercontent.com/43080476/77605258-3f84d680-6ef3-11ea-9aa3-e459a6f762ed.png)